 - All the world’s a stage

 A puppet stage, that is!
 And literally anything you can hold in your hand can be a finger puppet now, when Baby is a relatively uninformed critic.
 When their left shoe starts singing them a song, or their favorite stuffed animal starts reciting lines from your favorite movie, or the pen you’ve been using does a little dance, you’re on the right path to have Baby smiling in no time.

 - Catch some Zs

 Some babies take a little bit longer to start smiling when they’re happy than others, but the parents of some late-smile-bloomers end up waiting a bit longer than they have to, because some sleepy-heads love their beds enough that their first real happy smiles and giggles happen in their sleep.
-Even more than that, though, on days when Baby is cranky and reluctant to smile, it’s even more important than usual that she get enough rest to put her in a better mood to try again tomorrow.
+Even more than that, though, on days when Baby is cranky and reluctant to smile, it’s even more important than usual that they get enough rest to put them in a better mood to try again tomorrow.